Seattle companies voice opposition to proposed tax to fight homelessness

 Amazon, the city's largest private-sector employer, was not among the companies that signed the letter.
 But last week Amazon said it was "pausing" construction on a new office tower pending the Seattle City Council's decision on the tax.

 Also missing from the letter was Starbucks, another large Seattle-based company.
-The coffee giant did not immediately return a request for comment.
+But the coffee giant told CNNMoney in an email that it shares other Seattle employers' concerns about the impact the tax could have have on jobs.

+"Rather than raising more taxes, we believe that the city and county should implement the reforms its own experts provided 24 months ago, show progress, and then consider new sources of revenue," the company said, noting its role in raising money to help the homeless.

 Related: Amazon plays tough ahead of Seattle tax vote that could cost it $20 million